rocket-pool/RPIPs/tokenomics-explainers/002-rework-intro.md

 Megapools will enable multiple validators to share the same Ethereum withdrawal address – this **reduces initial and ongoing gas costs** for node operators.

-**RPL inflation will be reduced from 5% to 1.5%** because node operators will be rewarded via additional ETH revenue rather than RPL inflation.
+**RPL inflation will be reduced from 5% to 1.5%**, because the current 3.5% inflation used for RPL rewards to NOs is no longer necessary.

 Forced delegate upgrades (with a grace period) will limit the technical debt the Rocket Pool protocol accumulates from previous versions.